-3. A UNA will undoubtedly have some kind of notice and quorum requirements in its governing principles which include its established practices.
-If it does not have any such requirements (e.g., it is newly formed and is holding its initial meeting), it can create them at that meeting and these requirements, even if oral, become over time the UNA's established practices and therefore part of the UNA's governing principles.

-SECTION 18.
-DUTIES OF MEMBERS.

-- 20 (a) A member does not have any fiduciary duty to an unincorporated nonprofit 21 association or to any other member of the association solely by being a member. - (b) A member shall discharge the duties to the unincorporated nonprofit association and the other members under this [act] and exercise any rights consistently with the obligations of good faith and fair dealing.

-- 1. Members of a UNA, like members of a limited liability company in a manager managed LLC (see Revised Uniform Limited Liability Company Act (2006) §409(g)(5) and limited partners in a limited partnership (see Revised Uniform Limited Partnership Act (2001) §305(a)), do not have fiduciary duties (generally defined as a duty of loyalty and good faith) to the UNA or the other members by virtue of their status as members.
-A member who undertakes managerial duties, however, would have the fiduciary duties of a manager (see Section 23). - 2.
-While they have no fiduciary duties, members do have the obligation to discharge any duties and any rights they exercise pursuant to this Act or pursuant to the UNA's governing principles consistent with the obligation of good faith and fair dealing.
-See Revised Uniform Limited Liability Company Act (2006) §409(d); Revised Uniform Limited Partnership Act (2001) §305(b).
-A member cannot, for example, disclose confidential information obtained from the UNA to third parties.
-The obligation of good faith and fair dealing is not strictly speaking a
+1 2 4.
+A UNA will undoubtedly have some kind of notice and quorum requirements in its 3 governing principles which include its established practices.
+If it does not have any such 4 requirements (e.g., it is newly formed and is holding its initial meeting), it can create them at that meeting and these requirements, even if oral, become over time the UNA's established practices 5 6 and therefore part of the UNA's governing principles.
+7 8 Derivation: Principle #26.
+9 10 SECTION 18.
+DUTIES OF MEMBER.
+11 (a) A member does not have a fiduciary duty to an unincorporated nonprofit association 12 or to another member of the association solely by being a member.
+13 (b) A member shall discharge the duties to the unincorporated nonprofit association and 14 the other members under this [act] and exercise any rights consistently with the obligations of 15 good faith and fair dealing.
+16 Comment 17 1.
+Members of a UNA, like members of a limited liability company in a manager 18 managed LLC (see Revised Uniform Limited Liability Company Act (2006) §409(g)(5) and 19 limited partners in a limited partnership (see Revised Uniform Limited Partnership Act (2001) 20 §305(a)), do not have fiduciary duties (generally defined as a duty of loyalty and good faith) to 21 the UNA or the other members by virtue of their status as members.
+A member who undertakes managerial duties, however, would have the fiduciary duties of a manager (see Section 23).
+22 23 2.
+While they have no fiduciary duties, members do have the obligation to discharge any 24 duties and any rights they exercise pursuant to this Act or pursuant to the UNA's governing principles consistent with the obligation of good faith and fair dealing.
+See Revised Uniform 25 fiduciary duty but rather is a duty that is derived from the consensual or contract nature of a